 Some conditions, however – cancer, HIV and multiple sclerosis – are automatically treated as disabilities.

-You have a legal duty to make reasonable adjustments to ensure that a disabled person is able to access employment in the same way as non-disabled persons and exercise their disability rights in the workplace.
-Examples of reasonable adjustments could include making adaptations to the physical workplace premises including the worker’s specific workstation, providing specialist equipment, providing a parking space closer to the office, allowing the worker to work flexible hours, redeploying a worker to an alternative role or providing a reader or interpreter.
+Examples of reasonable adjustments for disabled employees could include adaptations to the physical workplace premises, including the worker’s specific workstation, specialist equipment, a parking space closer to the office, flexible working hours, redeploying a worker to an alternative role, or providing a reader or interpreter.

 An adjustment will not be a reasonable adjustment if there are genuine operational or other reasons, including financial reasons, why the business cannot accommodate it.

-You do not have to tolerate unlimited sickness absence but in the case of a disabled employee you should ensure that you consult with your employee, take appropriate medical advice and make sure you have considered and implemented reasonable adjustments.
+You do not have to tolerate unlimited sickness absence, but in the case of a disabled employee, you should ensure that you consult with your employee, take appropriate medical advice and make sure you have considered and implemented reasonable adjustments.
 This might include accepting increased levels of absence.
 Before dismissing for ill health, it is important to consult an Employment solicitor to ensure that this is not discriminatory and unfair dismissal and that a fair ill health capability process has been followed.

 Harassment occurs when an individual is subjected to unwanted conduct related to disability which creates an intimidating, hostile, degrading, humiliating or offensive environment.

 Harassment can take many forms and disability discrimination examples could be things that are said, written or done.
 It could include jokes intended as ‘workplace banter’ in a group WhatsApp chat.
-You could be found to be vicariously liable for the actions of your employees and so you must take reasonable steps to prevent harassment.

-You should have a policy to make it clear to your employees that any such conduct is unacceptable and take seriously and investigate any complaints.
-You could also consider equalities training for staff, and particularly managers.
-An individual need not have a disability themselves to claim harassment.
+You should have a policy that clearly explains to your employees that any such conduct is unacceptable.
+You should also take any complaints seriously and investigate them.
+You could also consider equalities training for staff, particularly managers.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB